I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 Who Can Kill a Child (1976)

-- April Fool’s Day (1986): This slasher flick doesn’t have the gore of the others, but it’s so well made you won’t care.
+- April Fool’s Day (1986): This slasher flick doesn’t have the gore of the others, but it’s a well crafted tale.
+A great scary movie that's not too scary.
+Horror fans either love it or hate it; there's not much in-between.

 - I Saw the Devil (2010): A South Korean serial killer movie that is relentless in its violence and depravity.
-Hard to watch.
+Hard to watch once, let alone more than once.

 - Torso (1973): A great Italian giallo horror film that wasn’t made by Dario Argento.
 Another plus of the film is the beautiful women that are in it.